KNOP-TV: Newscasts

-KNOP-TV presently broadcasts 17 hours of locally produced newscasts each week (with three hours each weekday and one hour each on Saturdays and Sundays).
-The station also produces 2 1/2 hours of weekly news programming each for CBS and Fox affiliated sister stations KIIT-CD and KNPL-LD.
-Between the three stations, the news operation produces about 22 hours of news programming each week.
+KNOP-TV presently broadcasts 20 hours of locally produced newscasts each week (with 3 hours, 35 minutes each weekday; one hour on Saturdays; and 1 hour, 5 minutes on Sundays).
+The station previously produced 2 1/2 hours of weekly news programming each for CBS and Fox affiliated sister stations KIIT-CD and KNPL-LD.
+KNOP-TV is the only television station in the North Platte market that offers local news.

 Technical information

 Subchannels

 The station's signal is multiplexed: